microsoft/vscode-docs/docs/remote/containers.md

   - [Attach](#attaching-to-running-containers): You can use an alternate workflow and attach to an already running container.

-  - In each case, you may also need to [build container images and deploy to Docker or Kubernetes](#using-docker-or-kubernetes-from-a-container)from inside your container.
+  - In each case, you may also need to [build container images and deploy to Docker or Kubernetes](#using-docker-or-kubernetes-from-a-container) from inside your container.

 This section will walk you through how to configure your project for each of these situations.
 The [vscode-dev-containers GitHub repository](https://aka.ms/vscode-dev-containers) also contains a number of dev container definitions you may find useful to get you up and running quickly.